conda-forge/siesta-feedstock/README.md

 Updating siesta-feedstock
 =========================

+The Siesta feedstock uses a *multiple branch* scheme were the maintained versions of Siesta are equally maintained.
+We will maintain two major release versions X.Y and X.(Y+1), and once X.(Y+2) is release, X.Y will be dropped.

 If you would like to improve the siesta recipe or build a new package version, please fork this repository and submit a PR.
 Upon submission, your changes will be run on the appropriate platforms to give the reviewer an